jasuperior/Corset/package/time/readme.md

+# @Corset/Time

-# @Corset/Time: Mastering Time in Reactive Programming
+## Mastering Time in Reactive Programming

-Welcome to Corset Time, a powerful library designed to revolutionize the way you handle dynamic values over time in your applications.
+Corset Time is a powerful library designed to revolutionize the way you handle dynamic values over time in your applications.
 With Corset Time, you can harness the power of reactive programming to create applications that are more responsive, efficient, and intuitive.

 Corset Time is built on the concept of 'units of time' - observable values that can be accessed and modified over time, whilst being detected by encapsulating effects.